 Then it happened.
-The idea for #3 hit me hard.
-So hard I couldn't set it aside and return to it in a couple weeks after a little break from the obsessive compulsion that is novel writing.
+The idea for #3 hit me.
+Hard.
+So hard I couldn't set it aside and return to it in a couple weeks.

-It's not a bad problem to have.
+It's not a bad problem to have, I suppose.
 When I first started writing novels, my biggest hurdle was deciding what, and whose, story I wanted to tell.
 It was like being at one of those restaurants where there's so many entrée options, they don't even bother with names.
 I'll have number 483, please.
-Now, despite a backlog of ever growing ideas, my intuition about what must be written right this moment is finely attuned.
+Now, despite a backlog of ever growing story ideas, my intuition about what must be written right now is finely attuned.

 I didn't mean to choose the premise for #3 so soon.
 In fact, I deliberately avoided letting my mind explore the possibilities.
-I wanted to let this latest accomplishment soak in a bit, let it get a little soggy even.
+I wanted to let my latest accomplishment--a second novel! done!--soak in a bit, maybe even let it get a bit soggy even.
 Because I know what happens once the hole is dug and the foundation gets poured.
-The walls start framing themselves into tidy scenes, then the electrical and HVAC guys show up with subplots that make the whole shebang work.
+The walls start framing themselves into tidy scenes, then the electrical and HVAC guys show up with subplots that make the whole shebang start functioning.
 Before I know it, I'm standing in a watertight house picking out paint and ordering furniture.
 There is no in between.
 Because when I write, I figuratively eat, drink, and sleep my book.
-I'm that person on the train with glazed eyes but my drug is the mental unfolding of a great scene.
-I lie awake for hours in bed, too excited to sleep, because I need to mend a plot hole.
-The kids go to bed and I tell my husband I'll join him for a movie on the couch in thirty minutes when I'm done writing, but then I'm startled when five minutes later he knocks on the door to tell me it's been three hours and he's going to bed.
+I lie awake for hours in bed, too excited to sleep, because I need to mend a plot hole or I can hear my characters whispering great snippets of dialogue in my ear that must get translated onto a page.
+The kids go to bed and I tell my husband I'll join him for a movie on the couch in thirty minutes, when I'm done writing, but then I'm startled when five minutes later he knocks on the door to tell me it's been three hours and he's going to bed.